gabeguo/gabeguo.github.io/_pages/about.md

   - /about.html
 ---

 Hello there!
 I am The Real Gabe Guo, an aspiring happy scientist.
-I am interested in designing mathematically principled machine learning algorithms, with an emphasis on efficiency.
+I am interested in designing mathematically principled deep generative models.
 I am also interested in computational materials science.

+This summer, I am fortunate to be interning at Lawrence Livermore National Laboratory.

 Background
 =====